pgcentralfoundation/pgrx/articles/forging-sql-from-rust.md

 Building up the graph is a two step process, first we populate it with all the `SqlGraphEntity` we found.

 This process involves adding the entity, as well doing things like ensuring the return value has a node in the graph even if it's not defined by the user.
-Something like `&str`, a builtin value `pgx` knows how to make into SQL and back.
+Something like `&str`, a builtin value `pgrx` knows how to make into SQL and back.

 ```rust
 fn initialize_externs(